Kayn-Pleiades/Employee-Tracker/README.md

 ### Commit 29: Triple Join!!
 The manager name now displays.
 I'm going to look more into aliases so that I can make the table look even nicer.

+### Commit 30: Nicer tables
+The employee table looks nicer now.
+I will fix up the other two tables next.